Alfresco/alfresco-js-api/alfresco-core-rest-api/docs/RenditionsApi.md

 List information for created renditions

-Returns the rendition information for the file with shared link identifier **sharedId**.\n\nThis will only return rendition information, including the rendition id, for each rendition\nwhere the rendition status is CREATED (ie. available\u00A0to view/download).\n\n**Note:** No authentication is required to call this endpoint.      \n
+Returns the rendition information for the file with shared link identifier **sharedId**.

+This will only return rendition information, including the rendition id, for each rendition where the rendition status is CREATED (ie. available\u00A0to view/download).

+**Note:** No authentication is required to call this endpoint.

 ### Example
 ```javascript